Read my 18 TOP PROS & CONS of painting exterior brick before you paint a brick house. With full before & after for our white brick house.

 The greyish-brown we used on the shutters, garage doors, and gutters is a Sherwin Williams color called Functional Gray.

-Now, let’s get to the 18 top PRO’s and CON’s before you paint a brick house white OR any color.
+Now, let’s get to the 18 top PRO’s and CON’s for painting brick white OR any color, really.

 PRO: Completely Changes The Look Of Boring Or Outdated Homes